LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 </p>

 1. Initial Configurations
-    - Simple Cube (for pure components only)
+    - Simple Cube (for pure components and mixtures)
-    - Body-Centered Cube (for pure components only)
+    - Body-Centered Cube (for pure components and mixtures)
-    - Face-Centered Cube (for pure components only)
+    - Face-Centered Cube (for pure components and mixtures)
     - Random Structure (for pure components and mixtures)

 2. Ensembles